QuantEcon/lecture-python-intro/lectures/inflation_history.md

       * that is, society paid a high "opportunity cost" for using gold and silver as coins; gold and silver could instead be used as valuable jewelry and also as an industrial input

-Keynes and Fisher argued that there was a socially efficient way to achieve a price level that  would be at least as well anchored, and would also exhibit less  year-to-year short-term fluctuations.
+Keynes and Fisher proposed what they suggested would be  a socially more  efficient way to achieve a price level that  would be at least as firmly  anchored, and would also exhibit less  year-to-year short-term fluctuations.

 In particular, they argued that a well-managed central bank could achieve price level stability by